oroinc/documentation/commerce/user_guide/products/products/actions_main/products_viewpage.rst

    "**Name**","The name of the product how it appears on the user interface."
    "**Type**", "Whether it is a simple product or product that have variants (configurable) --- i.e., unites several simple products.
 The example of a configurable product is scissors that can be bought with either red or green handles."
    "**Is Featured**", "Whether the product is included in the featured products listing."
    "**New Arrival**", "Whether the product is included in the listing of new arrivals.
-When set to *Yes*, the product is highlighted in the front store."
+When set to *Yes*, the product is highlighted in the storefront."
    "**Brand**", "The :ref:`brand <user-guide--product-brands>` that the product belongs to."
    "**Tax Code**", "The code that helps identify what taxes to apply to the product."
    "**Description**", "A detailed information about the product.
 It appears in the product details."